unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

   - UTN is ".tsv" and only column 8 (? confirm)
   - OBS looks like ".md"; possibly the other OBS resources are too?

-Finally, the URLs will be constrained to point to DCS repos owned by `unfoldingWord`.
+Finally, the URLs will be constrained to point to any DCS repo; in other words the URL must begin with `git.door43.org`

 ## Specification